john-org/2-react-Intro/readme.md

 }
 ```

-Let's use some data from the piratesFile instead:
+Let's pass some data from the piratesFile as an additional property:

 ```js
 function App() {